1500 calories a day, with 150g protein to keep hunger away. DON'T try to exercise the pounds off, counterintuitively enough.

 Consider it a nice round number.
 They say the average man needs 2500 calories a day just to maintain his weight (a little more if you're heavy-set), and the average woman needs 2000.
 Consume less on an ongoing basis and you lose weight.
 Maybe 1500 calories is too aggressive/ambitious for your purposes, which is fine.
 Make it 1800 calories or whatever best suits you.
 (Myself, I rarely hit 1500 exactly, but I usually keep it below 1600.)

-One way or another, it takes a calorie deficit of 3500 calories to lose a pound.
+One way or another, it takes a deficit of 3500 calories to lose a pound.
 Expect weight loss to be a gradual thing; it's hard to lose more than two pounds a week.
 On the other hand, that's 100 pounds a year, assuming it's sustainable.

 Protein is a source of calories too -- about as dense as carbohydrates (roughly 4 calories per gram, while fat is about 9 calories per gram) -- but protein takes a long time to process.
 Rather than give you a spike of energy and then you come down, it will give you a steady burn that will help you feel full.
 That's why I recommend protein; your mileage may vary.
 Eat whatever makes you feel full, so long as you can hit 1500 calories (or whatever).
 Drink lots of hotdog water if that's what works for you; just keep the calories within bounds.

 Here are some protein sources to turn to.
 Each of these portion sizes is 250 calories, so you could do six of these a day, in whatever combinations or schedules you prefer: